 An anchor link ("page jump") is a special URL that takes you to a specific place on a page.
 Stacked Index Pages have a unique URL structure that allows you to add an anchor link without custom code.

-For example, when you click the “View Our Work” button on the Hayden Index Page demo content, it scrolls down the page to the linked Moreau section.
-The URL changes to include the page slug at the end: #moreau-hayden.
+For example, when you click the “View Our Work” button on the Hayden template's demo site, it scrolls down the page to the "Moreau" section.

 Index Page anchor links work best on templates with stacked Index Pages.
 In the following templates, clicking an anchor link will scroll to that section of the Index Page.
 Templates are grouped by family.

 Tip: Some grid Indexes support a similar functionality.
 You can also use custom code to add regular anchor links on any template.

 Aria, Basil, Blend, Brine, Burke, Cacao, Clay, Ethan, Fairfield, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Impact, Jaunt, Juke, Keene, Kin, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Pedro, Polaris, Pursuit, Rally, Rover, Royce, Sofia, Sonny, Sonora, Stella, Thorne, Vow, Wav, West

 When using Index Page anchor links with these templates, you may want to disable Ajax loading, as it can conflict with anchor link behavior.

 As an alternative, use the built-in Index navigation.

 |You must add -section to the end of the link.
 See Step 3 below for more information.|

 In the Pages panel, hover over the Index section you want to link to.
 Click the to open Page Settings for that section.